 Applications with Bundled Rents.
 When bundled rents are proposed, as described in Section 1.6.B.5 and Section 1.7.A.5, the PHA must include in each project’s application a reference to the other project(s) in the rent bundle and must also include with the application a calculation demonstrating that the total subsidy for the bundled projects will not exceed the aggregate funding for the Covered Projects.
 Upon CHAP award, failure of one project to meet the requirements set forth in this Notice shall result in the termination of the second project if that project is no longer feasible without the rent bundle.
-Further, the project that is donating subsidy (and converting at lower rents) must close before or simultaneous with the project(s) that are receiving subsidy (and converting at higher rents)
+Further, the project that is donating subsidy (and converting at lower rents) must close before or simultaneous with the project(s) that are receiving subsidy (and converting at higher rents).

-MTW Contract Rent Flexibility.
-MTW agencies may submit an application proposing to use their MTW block grant authority to set initial contract rents only when it has submitted applications for two or more projects.
+MTW Fungibility.
+An MTW agency may submit an application proposing to use its MTW block grant authority to set initial contract rents pursuant to Section 1.6.B.5 and Section 1.7.A.5.
 The application must indicate the additional proposed subsidy dedicated to the Converting Project(s).
-Any use of MTW block grant funds in setting initial contract rents shall be subject to subsidy layering review and MTW continued service requirements, as calculated using the MTW Baseline Methodology described in PIH Notice 2013-02.

 Portfolio Awards.
 A PHA may apply for a Portfolio Award, which allows a PHA to reserve RAD conversion authority for a set of projects and locks in the applicable contract rent in the year of application.
 In order to apply for a Portfolio Award, a PHA must submit: